MinaProtocol/mina/automation/README.md

 # Repository Purpose

-This repository is designed to show an opinionated example on how to operate a network of Coda Daemons.
+This repository is designed to show an opinionated example on how to operate a network of Mina Daemons.
 It implements the entire node lifecycle using a modern Infrastructure as Code toolset.
-Community contributions are warmly encouraged, please see the [contribution guidelines](#to-do) for more details.
+Community contributions are warmly encouraged, please see the [contribution guidelines](../CONTRIBUTING.md) for more details.
 The code is designed to be as modular as possible, allowing the end-user to "pick and choose" the parts they would like to incorporate into their own infrastructure stack.

 If you have any issues setting up your testnet or have any other questions about this repository, join the public [Discord Server](https://discord.gg/ShKhA7J) and get help from the Coda community.